coursetable/ferry/README.md

 3. To retrieve evaluations, we run `fetch_ratings.py`.
 For each class found, this script will download all evaluation info, namely categorical and written evaluation responses.
 4. To retrieve demand statistics, we also need a list of course subject codes that the demand statistics are indexed by.
 These can be found using `fetch_subjects.py`.
 Once this has been done, we can get demand subjects using `fetch_demand.py`.

-Note that `fetch_classes.py`, `parse_classes.py`, `fetch_ratings.py`, and `fetch_subjects.py` all have an `--season` argument that allows one to manually filter which seasons to retrieve.
+Note that `fetch_classes.py`, `parse_classes.py`, `fetch_ratings.py`, `fetch_subjects.py`, and `fetch_demand.py` all have a `--season` argument that allows one to manually filter which seasons to retrieve.
 This script is useful for periodic updates in which we don't need to process older seasons (see [refresh.sh](https://github.com/coursetable/ferry/blob/master/refresh_courses.sh)) and for testing.

 ### Importation